cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Tunning Specialized Execution Parameters

-The behaviour of taskvine can be tuned by the following parameters.
+The behaviour of TaskVine can be tuned by the following parameters.
 We advise caution when using these parameters, as the standard behaviour may drastically change.